Updated: Jul 18

 When it comes to making changes that can really benefit your health, there are some things that I would consider to be the low hanging fruit.
-Meaning that they can have a really big impact on improving your health but take basically no effort to change.
-It's just really about being made aware and making a simple swap, so it's no brainer.
+Meaning, that they can have a really big impact on improving your health but require little to no effort.
+It's just really about being made aware of the benefits and making a simple swap, so it's no brainer.

-One of those things is the type of feminine hygiene products that you use.
-Non-organic tampons and menstrual pads can contain perfumes, chlorine, allergens, pesticides and endocrine disrupting chemicals like phthalates and parabens, that are coming into direct contact with the mucous membranes of the female reproductive organs which are a highly absorbent part of the body, that has it’s very own ecosystem.
+Non-organic tampons and menstrual pads can contain perfumes, chlorine, allergens, pesticides and endocrine disrupting chemicals (EDC's) like phthalates and parabens, that are coming into direct contact with the mucous membranes of the female reproductive organs.
+This is a highly absorbent part of the body, that has it’s very own ecosystem.

 Women use an average of 12,000 feminine hygiene products throughout their lifetime.
 That’s a lot of exposure to these chemicals that can affect oestrogen signaling and disrupt the balance of bacteria in the vagina.

-The good news is that it’s super easy to swap to much healthier alternatives and avoid some these negative effects on your health!
+The good news is that it’s super easy to swap to much healthier alternatives and avoid some these negative effects!

-There are very few regulations placed on feminine hygiene products even though many links that have been drawn with many different health conditions, from increased incidence of infection to increased risk of cancer.
-Regulatory and government bodies have done little to assess these risks further and therefore there are a lot of feminine hygiene products being deemed ‘safe’, to the detriment of women’s health.
+There are very few regulations placed on feminine hygiene products even though links that have been drawn between many different health conditions.
+Regulatory and government bodies have done little to assess these risks further.

 This is just one of many small, manageable changes that can have a huge impact on your health.

 PMS, yeast and bacterial infections and UTI's are very common for many women but they don’t need to be.
-They can usually be addressed and prevented very effectively using herbal and nutritional medicine as well as incorporating any lifestyle or dietary changes that may be required.
+They can usually be addressed and prevented very effectively using herbal and nutritional medicine as well as incorporating simple lifestyle changes like this.